alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

         - `SF 1`: Set flag 1

 ### Control Operations
-- `LBL #`: Label the current program line
-    - Label the current program line with the specified number 0-F.
+- `name:` or `LBL name`: Label the current program line with a symbol.
-    - The label is the number of the program line.
-    - Most programs start with a `LBL 0` instruction.
+    - Symbolic labels must start with a letter or underscore and may contain letters, digits, and underscores.
+    - Symbols are case-insensitive, can be referenced before their declaration, and are automatically assigned in declaration order to the first available physical label.
+    - The HP-16C has 16 physical program labels: `0` through `9` and `A` through `F`.
+Physical labels already used by the source are skipped by automatic allocation.
     - Example:
-        - `LBL 5`: Label program line 5
+        - `loop:` followed later by `GTO loop`
+        - `LBL calculate` followed earlier or later by `GSB calculate`
+- `LBL name = #`: Declare a symbol pinned to physical label `#`.
+    - Pinning is optional.
+It is useful when converting an existing program to descriptive names while preserving its exact keystrokes.
+    - Example: `LBL calculate = A` followed by `GSB calculate` assembles as `LBL A` and `GSB A`.
-- `GTO #` and `GSB #`: Go to and go to subroutine the specified label
+- `LBL #`, `GTO #`, and `GSB #`: Use a physical calculator label directly.
-    - Jump to the specified label.
-    - The label is the number of the program line to jump to.
-    - Example:
-        - `GTO 5`: Jump to program line 5
+    - Legacy programs using `0` through `9` and `A` through `F` remain valid.
+- `GTO name` and `GSB name`: Branch or call a subroutine using a symbolic label.
+    - An undefined symbol, a duplicate symbolic declaration, or more symbols than available physical labels is an assembly error.
+- `GTO I`, `GTO (i)`, `GSB I`, and `GSB (i)`: Branch indirectly using the Index register.
 - `RTN`: Return
     - Return from the current subroutine to the line after the last `GSB` instruction.
     - Halts the program and resets the PC to 0 if you are not in a subroutine.